Book a private tour guide in Asti

 Lastly, Asti is home of brands and artists that became particularly popular nation-wide: Saclà, a food factory and Giorgio Faletti, comedian and writer.

-On top of that, the fossil museum boasts the full skeleton of a whale and dolphins and it is a great choice for families and kids.
+On top of that, the tour of Asti can stop at the fossil museum for a look to the full skeleton of a whale found buried in a vineyard in the 1970s.
+A great choice for families and kids.

 Palazzo Mazzetti is home of temporary art exhibitions and scattered around the countryside there are cozy Romanesque churches dating back to XI century.